skippyr/chinatown/README.md

 # Chinatown
 # About
-This repository contains the source code of Chinatown, a ZSH shell with a powerline style that is decorated by flames and a dragon.
+This repository contains the source code of Chinatown, a theme for ZSH shell with a powerline style that is decorated by flames and a dragon.

 ![](preview.webp)